Gender Pay Report

 In line with new regulations, we have published a Gender Pay Report that can be downloaded here.

 Introduction from Stephen McCall, CEO

-We at SACO are committed to improving our practices to combat slavery and human trafficking.
+We, at SACO, are committed to improving our practices to combat slavery and human trafficking.
 One of our core business values is ‘Do The Right Thing’ and we want everyone to have their human rights upheld, whether they are people who work for SACO, on behalf of SACO or with SACO or stay in our SACO properties.
 We know that this stand point is also supported by our guests, customers, colleagues and suppliers.